bekk/k6-workshop/README.md

 So far, we've used the `setup` and `teardown` stages, which runs **once per test invocation**.
 We'll now look at different ways to create test data using the [`init` stage](https://k6.io/docs/using-k6/test-lifecycle/).
 This is just a fancy name of putting code outside a function, i.e. in the global scope.
 The code in the `init` scope will generally be run **once per VU**, and can be used to generate useful test code.
 The `init` stage restricts HTTP calls, meaning that it's not possible to call any of the `http.*` functions to create test data. `setup()` must be used instead if you need to perform HTTP requests.

-1. In the `init` stage, create a list of ten random todo list names, `todoListNames`, using a `for`-loop and the `randInt` function from `utils.js` that's also used for creating unique usernames.
-In the VU stage function, use a random name from the array every time (i.e., use this: `todoListNames[randInt(0, todoListNames.length)]`).
+1. In the `init` stage, create a list of ten random todo list names, `todoListNames`, using a `for`-loop and the `randomIntBetween` function from `utils.js` that's also used for creating unique usernames.
+In the VU stage function, use a random name from the array every time (i.e., use this: `todoListNames[randomIntBetween(0, todoListNames.length)]`).
 This illustrates how to create unique variables per VU, which can be useful for generating test data.
 Run the test and verify everything works correctly.

     <details>